mapeditor/tiled/docs/manual/terrain.rst

 Based on the information in a terrain set, the :ref:`terrain-tool` can understand the map and automatically choose the right tiles when making edits.
 When necessary, it also adjusts neighboring tiles to make sure they correctly connect to the modified area.
+A terrain set can contain up to 255 terrains.

 The :ref:`stamp-tool`, as well as the :ref:`bucket-fill-tool` and the :ref:`shape-fill-tool`, also have a mode where they can :ref:`fill an area with